 Is Two Meals Per Day Better Than OMAD?

-If you can maintain a caloric deficit easier with one meal per day, than that might be best for you.
+It might be best, in case you can maintain a caloric deficit with one meal per day.
 If it’s easier with two meals per day, then that would (according to studies) be the way to go.